-The retail industry has an average Brand Intimacy Quotient of 46.5, well above the cross-industry average of 38.1.
-Amazon remains in first place, and Walmart holds steady in second place.
-Consumer preference for Whole Foods and Home Depot has increased, while preference for Sephora and Costco has decreased.
+The retail industry has an average Brand Intimacy Quotient of 45.7, well above the cross-industry average of 38.3.
+Amazon remains in the top position, with Target moving into second place.
+Costco and Sephora have improved their performance, but Home Depot and Instacart have declined.

-The retail industry ranks third this year, up one position from our last study.
-The category has increased its average Quotient Score by 9.4 percent.
-Retail performs better with men than women and with consumers under 35 years old versus those over 35.
-During the pandemic, daily usage has increased by 31 percent.
+The retail industry ranks third this year, the same as in our 2020 study.
+The category’s average Quotient Score has fallen slightly.
+Retail brands perform better with men than with women and with consumers over 35 versus those 35 and under.

-Comparing the top two retail brands, Amazon and Walmart, we see Amazon stronger across all archetypes except nostalgia.
-In terms of stages, Amazon leads in sharing and fusing, while Walmart has a higher bonding score.
-Additionally, more Amazon users are willing to pay 20 percent more for the brand’s products and service compared to Walmart users.
+Comparing the top two retail brands, Amazon and Target, we see Amazon leads in fulfillment, enhancement, and ritual, and Target outperforms in identity, nostalgia, and indulgence.
+In terms of stages, Amazon leads in sharing, bonding, and fusing.
+Compared to Amazon users, more Target users are willing to pay 20 percent more for the brand’s products and services.

 * This is a ranked sub-brand.
 We share its industry performance.
 Given its similar profile, see parent brand for overall ranking.